Graylog2/documentation/README.md

 #### Docker

-To easy up the contribution to the documentation you can also use Docker to create a local environment for the documentation.
-The image is build locally and use the current base dir of this repository for creating and serving the documentation.
-This way their is not need to handle virtual environments.
+To ease up contributions to the documentation, you can also use Docker to create a local environment for the documentation.
+The image is built locally and uses the current base dir of this repository for creating and serving the documentation.
+This way, there's no need to handle virtual environments.
 Just build the image and run.

     docker build -t graylog/documentation -f Dockerfile  .